How to find a lost pension

-It has been estimated that there could be about 2.8 million lost or forgotten pension pots in the UK, worth an average of £9,500 each.
-I.e. over £26.6 billion in total.
+It’s estimated that there are around 2.8 million lost or forgotten pension pots in the UK, worth an average of £9,500 each — that’s over £26.6 billion in total.

-This is hardly surprising.
-The days of working for one employer for 40 years and then retiring with a gold carriage clock are over.
-Research suggests that average workers will now have 11 different jobs during their life.
+This isn’t all that surprising.
+The days of staying with one employer for 40 years and retiring with a gold carriage clock are long gone.
+Research shows the average worker will now have 11 different jobs over the course of their career.

-As people move from job to job more and more frequently, it becomes harder and harder to keep on top of old pensions.
+As people switch roles more frequently, it becomes increasingly difficult to keep track of old pensions.

-However, keeping on top of old pensions is definitely worth the effort.
-That extra plan may just be the difference between you maintaining your desired lifestyle in retirement and not.
+Still, keeping on top of your old pensions is well worth the effort.
+That extra plan could be the difference between maintaining your desired lifestyle in retirement or falling short.

 5 steps to tracking down a lost or old pension